deadc0de6/dotdrop/docs/installation.md

 For macOS users, make sure to install `realpath` through Homebrew (part of *coreutils*).

-Using this solution will require you to work with dotdrop by using the generated script `dotdrop.sh` at the root of your dotfiles repository.
+Using dotdrop as a submodule will require you to work with dotdrop by using the generated script `dotdrop.sh` at the root of your dotfiles repository.
+Note that this script updates the submodule automatically unless called with the environment variable `DOTDROP_AUTOUPDATE` set to `no`.

 To ease the use of dotdrop, it is recommended to add an alias to it in your shell with the config file path; for example: